Sergej34/Introduction_to_GIT_hw_01/README.md

-"# Git is easy if you know what to do!"
+# Git is easy if you know what to do!